 Follow the Leader: Many reviewers felt that the creators were trying to create a 1990s Eight is Enough.
 Others thought it was trying to capitalize on the success of thirtysomething, leading it to be nicknamed Bradysomething by the press.

-Keep Circulating the Tapes: After 2007's The Brady Bunch: The Complete Series DVD included "The Brady 500" on the last disc, it took another 12 years for CBS to release the other episodes on DVD.
+Keep Circulating the Tapes: After 2007's The Brady Bunch: The Complete Series DVD included "The Brady 500" on the last disc, it took 12 more years for CBS to release the other episodes on DVD.

 Screwed by the Network: The first episode was a two-hour, and gained a significantly larger audience in the second hour, winning the time slot.
 CBS decided to go keep the earlier start time.